216 Peabody Hall

 |Select three of the following:||9|

-|Grant Writing in Instructional Technology (Su, Fa)|
+|Grant Writing in Educational Technology|

 |A Culminating Electronic Student Portfolio must be successfully completed in the last semester of course work.|

 Students should also be aware of Graduate School requirements with regard to master's degrees.